 Visit the FDA website to see the latest articles on sunscreen use and regulations (this one is the easiest on the eyes, in our opinion).

 Okay so maybe the sunscreen industry is 1) a bit more complicated than any of us thought and 2) not always entirely all the way truthful, so what is one to do?
 Why, you turn to the sunscreen sleuths at your local Sports Basement, of course!

 For the ocean-lover

 The best way to give your skin sun protection while protecting the ocean is by depending on sunscreen as a last resort when you’re in the water.
-Before you jump into the ocean, wear hats & clothing that adequately cover your skin.
+When you're not in the water, wear hats & clothing that adequately cover your skin.
 When you’re ready to dive in, we’ve got swim apparel that’ll provide UVA/UVB protection while you’re in the water.
 If you’re gonna be in the water for a while and you don’t have the option of going without, opt for sunscreens with non-nano particle zinc oxide as the SPF ingredient, like ThinkSports’ SPF 50+ Lotion or Salt & Stone's SPF 50+ Water Resistant Lotion.